 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-In July 2010, Battle Dome was reproduced as “Action Battle Dome” by Megahouse, a company related to Tsukuda Original.
-Though speculative, the re-introduction of Battle Dome was likely driven by the popularity of MAD remix series.
-However, the product wasn’t as well as received as the original due to its cheap, imitative quality.
+In July 2010, Battle Dome was reproduced as the “Action Battle Dome” by Megahouse, a company related to Tsukuda Original.
+Though speculated, the re-introduction of Battle Dome was most likely driven by the online popularity for the game.
+However, the product wasn’t as well received as the original due to its cheap imitative quality.

-Battle Dome with one of the players seen in the TVCM was introduced as a playable character in the freeware fighting game engine “M.U.G.E.N” on January 9, 2010, by M.U.G.E.N contributor from Japan name “ロニ坂”(Ronisaka).
+The Battle Dome and along with one of the players seen in the commercial has also been included as a playable character in the freeware fighting game engine M.U.G.E.N, when it was created by Japanese contributor Ronisaka (ロニ坂) on January 9th, 2010.

 Editor’s Note: Registration is needed to browse the original videos listed in this section.